> Maddy Prior > Songs > John of Hazelgreen

 James Raynard sang Jock o’ Hazeldean in 2005 on his CD Strange Histories.

-The Witches of Elswick sang John of Hazelgreen in 2005 on their second and last album, Hell's Belles.
-They commented in their liner notes:
+The Witches of Elswick sang John of Hazelgreen in 2005 on their second and last album, Hell’s Belles.
+They noted:

 Al O’Donnell learned Jock o’ Hazeldene from Dick Gaughan in the 1970s and sang it live at Cobblestone, which was released in 2008 on his CD Ramble Away.

 Maddy Prior sang Jock of Hazeldean in 2008 on her Park Records CD Seven for Old England.
-She commented:
+She noted:

 This is in Child as John of Hazelgreen, but the version sung here was forged by Sir Walter Scott, which he based on the first traditional verse.

 Walter Scott is unpopular among many Scots for re-writing and romanticising Scottish history, which he undoubtedly did, but I just love this song, which I first heard Dick Gaughan sing, before he discovered it was from Scott’s pen.

 Jim Malcolm sang Jock o’ Hazeldean on his 2013 album Still.
 He noted: